andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 We introduced the `eventHistory` array, where the events sent to the client are stored.

-Then we assigned to the `checkConnectionToRestore()` function the task of checking and restoring possible broken connections, and encapsulated the code for event generation in the `sendEvents()` function.
+Then we assigned to the `checkConnectionToRestore()` function the task of checking and restoring possible broken connections and encapsulated the code for event generation in the `sendEvents()` function.

 You can see that now each time an event is sent to the client, it is also stored in the `eventHistory` array, as you can check in the following code: